There’s something so alluring about a place filled with so much beauty and pristine nature- yet that has taken the lives of multiple people.

 The lure of the caves

-But don’t let it scare you from jumping into her cool waters!
+But don’t let this scare you from jumping into her cool waters!
 As long as you’re not cave diving, I think it is relatively safe!

 Planning on visiting?